 Loft Conversions & Extension Specialists

-There are several ways of going approaching your project and the one you select depends on your property, your tastes and the regulations.
-Here’s a quick guide to the basic types.
+As there are several ways of going approaching your project, the one you select will depend on not just your property, but also your tastes, and the local requirements regulations.

 Velux roof conversionVelux conversions

-This is the simplest and most inexpensive conversion.
-Velux roof windows conversions simply add some roof windows front and rear of the existing roof slopes, leaving the external roof shape with no extensions.
-Installing a new staircase, which is manufactured by specialised joiners, in off-site workshops. most projects would have a least one bedroom and a shower room.
-There is seldom any need to apply for planning permission unless your property is in a conservation area
+This is the simplest and usually the most inexpensive type of loft conversion.
+Velux roof windows conversions add some roof windows to the front and the rear of the existing roof slopes, leaving the external roof shape with no extensions.
+It will require a new staircase, which is manufactured by specialised joiners, in off-site workshops.
+Most of the Velux conversion projects tend to have a least one bedroom and a shower room.
+There is seldom any need to apply for planning permission unless your property is in a conservation area which certainly adds to the appeal!

 Dormer roof conversionDormers

-Dormer conversions are by far the most common type of conversion.
-Normally built without the need for planning permission via permitted development on house, on flats and maisonettes planning permission would be required
+Dormer loft conversions are by far the most common type of loft conversion.
+They’re normally built without the need for planning permission via permitted development on house.
+However, on flats and maisonettes planning permission would be required.

-This means very little change to the look of the property at the front and a magnificent outlook to the rear – maybe including French window and Juliette balcony
+Dormer loft conversions create very little change to the look of the property at the front but a magnificent outlook to the rear.
+Our favourite designs feature elements including French window and a Juliette balcony

 Mansard roof conversionMansards

-The rear roof slopes at 70 degrees and smaller dormer windows are inset so there is very little compromise to the quality of the space inside, the party wall each side of the mansard are built up in London stock bricks
+The rear roof slopes at 70 degrees and smaller dormer windows are inset so there is very little compromise to the quality of the space inside.

-You also have the option of going for the L shape mansard, if you have a rear addition to your property adding a further extension over this section of the roof slope are the rear
+You also have the option of going for the L shape mansard, if you have a rear addition to your property, adding a further extension over this section.

 Hip to Gable roof conversionHip to Gable